The poured out life of Christ

 He gave up voluntarily all the benefits that he could have enjoyed as God in order to fully participate in our humanity.
 Let's read again the verses 5-8, and see how clear this point is now.

-P 2,5-8 “For this mind be in you, which was also in Christ Jesus, 6 who, being in the likeness of God, did not cling to robbery to be equal to God; 7 but emptied himself, taking the form of a servant, and being conformed to men, and found in outward appearance like a man, 8 humbled himself and became obedient unto death, even death on a cross.”
+Philip 2:5-8 “Let this mind be in you which was also in Christ Jesus, 6 who, being in the form of God, did not consider equality with God something to be grasped; 7 but emptied himself, taking the form of a servant, being made in human likeness.
+And being found in appearance as a man, 8 he humbled himself by becoming obedient to death—even death on a cross.”

 “Therefore God exalted him above all masses and gave him a name above all names.
 That at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.”